 We like to serve these with fried rice and grilled vegetables.
 They are also great with grilled potatoes and a fresh garden salad.

-To make clean up quicker when using the grill try these Grillaholics mats.
+To make clean up quicker when using the grill try these Grillaholics mats (affiliate link).
 The mats have a nonstick surface that makes it easier to flip food that have a sticky marinade or sauce on it.

 If you don’t have a grill or the weather is bad outside, you can cook these indoors on a stove top grill or in your oven.